Pina

 Goal alignment: developer experience.

-• Add compile-fail tests for malformed macro attributes and unsupported discriminator configurations.
+- Add compile-fail tests for malformed macro attributes and unsupported discriminator configurations.

-• Improve error messages to include expected/actual forms and actionable fix text.
+- Improve error messages to include expected/actual forms and actionable fix text.

-• Maintain a docs page mapping macro attributes to generated behaviors.
+- Maintain a docs page mapping macro attributes to generated behaviors.

-5. Centralize architecture decision records
+5. Keep architecture decision records current

 Goal alignment: maintainability.